Nigel Williams (Canadian football): Personal life

 Williams served in the Canadian Armed Forces from 2003 to 2016.
 He completed two tours of duty during the War in Afghanistan, in 2006 and 2011.
 While in Afghanistan, he was a radio operator and patrolman for Princess Patricia's Canadian Light Infantry.
-Williams stated "a lot of my football buddies think I'm crazy.
+Williams said "a lot of my football buddies think I'm crazy.
 I got an e-mail the other day from a guy I used to play with and all he asked me was: 'What the heck are you thinking?'"

 Williams graduated from the University of Oklahoma with a degree in business administration.
 He later started a career in real estate.
 He has also served as a mentor for the Amherstburg Freedom Museum.